akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 She stopped, her hands full of dried herbs.
 “Are you not nervous?”

-He looked at her, and for a moment he was the man who had pulled a prince from the Severn, who had ridden with kings.
+He looked at her, and for a moment he was the man who had pulled a lord from the Severn, who had ridden with kings.
 “I have faced worse than a king,” he said.
 “I have faced your mother when she was displeased.”

 She laughed despite herself.
 The knot in her chest loosened a little.